buzzabout docs

 Use MCPUse REST

-Interactive — a person talking to Claude.Batch — scheduled job, cron-driven sync.
+Interactive — a person talking to an LLM client.Batch — scheduled job, cron-driven sync.

-Both surfaces are backed by the same primitives, so hybrid setups (e.g. schedule the run via REST, ask Claude to summarise via MCP) work naturally.
+Both surfaces are backed by the same primitives, so hybrid setups work naturally (e.g. run a heavy collection via REST, then ask an MCP-capable assistant to summarise it).

 On this page